mvcprogrammer/LegacyCPPFrom1999/README.md

 # LegacyCPPFrom1999

-One of my first programming jobs was to create a daytrading platform for onsite taders with a company called "PointeDirex".
+One of my first programming jobs was to create a daytrading platform for onsite taders with a company called "PointDirex".

 I had no experience, and had only studied a C++ book from WROX titled "Begining C++ by Ivor Horton".
 But I was determined.